burn the midnight oil

 ‒ Julie December 13, 2020

-Ms. Shreya, I hope you’re not a teacher.
+@Shreya, I hope you’re not a teacher.
 You are amazingly shortsighted!
-Your comment assumes this is not a positive sentence because “we are telling children to work late at night at last moment”.
+Your comment assumes this is not a positive sentence because “we are telling children to work late at night at the last moment.”
 This does not imply it’s at the last moment.
-Only that you work hard at night.
+Only then do you work hard at night.

 ‒ Anonymous July 24, 2020